UCLA-VAST/AutoSA/docs/examples/mm.rst

 ``local_C[1][1]`` for storing the local elements of array C.
 This is based on the facts that all time loops are parallel loops which means that the PE never works on the same element again.
-In this case, AutoSA performs array contraction automatically to reduce the local buffer size.
+As we add the flag ``--array-contraction``, AutoSA will successfully apply the array contraction to reduce the local buffer size.
-You may turn off this optimization by adding the argument ``--no-array-contraction`` to the compilation command.
+You may turn off this optimization by removing the argument ``--array-contraction``.
-When automatic array contraction is turned off, a local buffer ``local_C[32][32]`` is allocated inside each PE.
+When array contraction is turned off, a local buffer ``local_C[32][32]`` is allocated inside each PE.

 Array 4: [i,j]